Axelntw/alx-airbnb-database/database-adv-script/README.md

 The implementation can be found in the `database-adv-script/joins_queries.sql` file.

+### 1. Write Subqueries

+This task focuses on implementing both correlated and non-correlated subqueries:

+1. **Non-correlated subquery**: Find all properties where the average rating is greater than 4.0
+2. **Correlated subquery**: Find users who have made more than 3 bookings

+The implementation can be found in the `database-adv-script/subqueries.sql` file.

 ## Database Schema

 The project works with a simulated Airbnb database that includes tables for: